karineek/AccelerQ/README.md

 ```
 cpu=1 # >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>> Change when using a GPU
 ```
-to be false (0), otherwise, this script should work on a CPU, but of course with lower performance.
+to be false (0), otherwise, this script should work on a CPU, but of course, with lower performance.
 For the artifact evaluation, you can train the model with the data and try things, but the results will be significantly different from the paper.
 If you have a GPU, you can retrain the model with the data from ADAPT-QSCI-data.tar.xz and QCELS-data.tar.xz.